TianpeiLuke/nlp-pipeline/slipbox/project_planning/specification_driven_xgboost_pipeline_plan.md

 1. **All Core Components Complete**: Step specifications, script contracts, dependency resolver, registry manager
 2. **All Step Types Modernized**: Processing, training, model, and registration steps
+3. **All Templates Refactored**: XGBoost and PyTorch templates using common base class
-3. **Architecture Unified**: Consistent patterns across all components
+4. **Architecture Unified**: Consistent patterns across all components
-4. **Code Significantly Reduced**: ~1400 lines of complex code eliminated
+5. **Code Significantly Reduced**: ~1400 lines of complex code eliminated
-5. **Enhanced Reliability**: Automatic validation and dependency resolution
+6. **Enhanced Reliability**: Automatic validation and dependency resolution
-6. **Improved Testability**: Moving from global singletons to dependency injection
+7. **Improved Testability**: Moving from global singletons to dependency injection

 The project is now in the final phase of testing, documentation, and infrastructure improvements.
 The overall approach has proven highly successful, with all key components delivered and working as expected.
 The specification-driven architecture has delivered on its promise of simplifying step builders, reducing code complexity, and improving maintainability.